 Push the Settings button on the faceplate to display the menu setting screen.
-In this mode the Uconnect® system allows you to access programmable features that may be equipped such as Display, Clock & Date, Safety & Driving Assistance (if equipped), Lights, Doors & Locks, Audio, Phone/Bluetooth®, SiriusXM Setup (if equipped), Restore Settings (if equipped).
+In this mode the Uconnect system allows you to access programmable features that may be equipped such as Display, Clock & Date, Safety & Driving Assistance (if equipped), Lights, Doors & Locks, Audio, Phone/Bluetooth, SiriusXM Setup (if equipped), Restore Settings and Clear Personal Data.